KathrynCampbell/MADDOG/README.md

 Write `conda install -c conda-forge dos2unix`

-Then `dos2unix windows_assign_lineages.sh` and next `dos2unix lineage_designation.sh`
+Then `dos2unix assignment.sh` and next `dos2unix designation.sh` followed by `dos2unix new_designation.sh`

 #### Input data requirements
 The scripts require only a few things to run, but they need to be formatted in a certain way.

-You'll need to have a folder with the name of your dataset (E.g. Example).
+You'll need to have a folder with the name of your dataset (E.g. Example_designation).
 It's best not to put any spaces or special characters in this.
 In this folder, you'll need to have a fasta file containing all the sequences.

 ##### Lineage designation
 For the lineage designation you'll also need the metadata for these sequences in a csv file.
 The metadata file must have a column called 'ID' which contains the ID's for all the sequences.
 These must match the sequence ID's in the fasta file.
 It also must have a column called 'year' that contains the collection year of each sequence.
 Additionally, it must have a column called 'country'.
 This should contain the country of origin of each sequence.
 If you don't have this information, you can leave the column blank but it needs to exist.
 If you have more detailed information about the origin of the sequence (e.g. a state) you can put this in the country column instead of the country.
 It also needs to have an 'assignment' column which contains any known clade assignments.
 If you don't have this information, you can leave this column blank but it needs to exist.

-Your metadata file can have more columns and data as well, but it must contain at least the 'ID', 'year', 'country' and 'assignment' columns.
+Your metadata file must have only the 'ID', 'year', 'country' and 'assignment' columns.
 Look at the metadata file in the example folder to see how this is set out.

 Please note - you can call your fasta and csv files anything, as long as they're in the dataset folder.
 However, the metadata file will be renamed when running the script to (dataset)_metadata.csv